 It’s an ingredient as a stand-alone product, and it’s also found in various supplements that are known to be “nootropic.”
 There are many at health food stores.
-I’ve actually formulated my own dietary supplement, it’s patent-pending.
-You can get Memory Script here.
-Or you can learn more about it, and all the different active ingredients by CLICKING HERE.
+I’ve actually formulated my own dietary supplement, it’s patent-pending, and its called Memory Script.

 2. You can cook with it.

 Some grocery stores sell Lion’s Mane mushroom in the produce section.
 You can simply saute it with butter or oil in a pan, like you would any other mushroom.
 Don’t wet it, it’s better to rub the mushrooms clean with a napkin than to drench them in water because they’ll become soggy.